Where do I need to live to foster?

 There are many amazing rescues around New Zealand who would be happy to accept foster homes in their local area though!

-What if I work full time?
-Can I still foster?
+Can I still foster if I work full time?

 YES!
 Absolutely.
 Aside from the odd dog that requires someone home part of the day, the rest are all ok while you are at work.